 No, contractors are not seen as ‘high risk’ workers – as perhaps they were a decade or so ago.
 Many lenders are more than happy to lend to contract workers – and rates are no different to those of traditional ’employees’.

 How many years’ accounts do I need to prove my income?

 I’ve just started contracting.
 Can I still get a mortgage?

 Yes.
-Specialist lenders can arrange mortgages for contractors who have just started their first contract.
+Specialist brokers can arrange mortgages for contractors who have just started their first contract.

 What paperwork will the broker need from me?